 John Hoetmer and his bride, Anna, built their house at 7336 34th Ave NE.
 Daughter Bertha, born in 1907, and son John Jr., born 1913, attended Ravenna Elementary School (which went through eighth grade in those days) and Roosevelt High School.
 The children were proud to be first-generation Americans.
 Their father John Sr. prospered in his work as an auto mechanic, and by the 1920s he was the proud owner of two service stations.

 In 1929 the economic prosperity of the 1920s gave way to the economic crash called the Great Depression.
 By 1931 the economic depression’s effects were being felt across the nation, and many businesses were in trouble.
-John Hoetmer Sr. owed $900 to U.S. Royal Tire Company for tires he had sold to customers on credit at his gas station, for which he had never been paid.
-He was broke, and unable to repay the tire company.
+John Hoetmer Sr. owed $900 to U.S. Royal Tire Company for tires he had sold to customers on credit at his gas station, for which the customers had never paid him.
+Mr. Hoetmer was broke, and was unable to repay the tire company.

 A bank took title of the Hoetmer family home and loaned them money to repay U.S. Royal.
 The Hoetmers were allowed to continue to live in their house, but they had to pay rent to the bank until their debts were paid off.
-John Hoetmer Jr. was 16 and never forgot the galling experience of the visit of the bank official and the blow to the family’s sense of pride and self-sufficiency.
+John Hoetmer Jr. was sixteen years old and he never forgot the galling experience of the visit of the bank official and the blow to the family’s sense of pride and self-sufficiency.